blackberry/WebWorks-Community-APIs/BB10-Cordova/AudioRecorder/README.md

 ## Including the feature in your application

-This API can be installed from source or from the [Cordova Plugin Registry](http://plugins.cordova.io/).
-Installation from the registry is done through the following:
+This API can be installed from source or NPM.
+Installation from NPM is done through the following:

-	cordova plugin add com.blackberry.community.audiorecorder
+	cordova plugin add cordova-plugin-audiorecorder

-or,

-	webworks plugin add com.blackberry.community.audiorecorder

-Installation from source is the same but instead of the id ("com.blackberry.community.audiorecorder"), use the file system path to the source plugin folder.
+Installation from source is the same but instead of the id ("cordova-plugin-audiorecorder"), use the file system path to the source plugin folder.

 ## Functions Involved in This Plugin (currently)